 Greetings in the Name of our Lord and Savior Jesus Christ:

-Today, June 24, 2020 is when the Christian Church recognizes The Nativity of Saint John the Baptist, which the Church dates as six months prior to the birth of Jesus based largely on the events recorded in Luke 1.
+Today, June 24, is when the Christian Church recognizes the Nativity of Saint John the Baptist, which the Church dates as six months prior to the birth of Jesus based largely on the events recorded in Luke 1.

-This post is one of what I hope is many devoted to the Feast Days that the historic Christian Church observed that are generally neglected today.
-I pray that you find this message beneficial in your devotions this or another day.
+These Pastor’s Posts are devoted to the many Feast Days that the historic Christian Church observed that are generally neglected today.
+I pray that you find this message beneficial in your devotions this or another day in the near future.

 Old Testament: Isaiah 40:1-5